understanding-ml/COLA/docs/user_guide/models.rst

 Overview
 ========

 The ``Model`` class provides a unified interface for wrapping machine learning models from different frameworks.
-COLA supports scikit-learn, PyTorch, TensorFlow, and other frameworks through this abstraction layer.
+COLA supports scikit-learn and PyTorch through this abstraction layer.

 Supported Frameworks
 ====================